CyborgDroid/gekkoIndicators/README.md

 GE_MACD:

+    this.recommendation = 'short' = histogram slope is positive & value is negative
-    this.recommendation = 'short', 'long', or ''.
-Wether histogram is going up & negative, or down and positive (or neither). this.result         =   MACD - signal
+                          'long'  = histogram slope is negative & value is positive ''      = neither
+    this.result         =   MACD - signal

     this.short.result       short EMA